From The Archives

 Setlist: Do The Robot/ Run Down/ One Way Street/ Lipstick On Your Collar/ Demolition Girl/ Nights In Venice/ Runaway [Del Shannon]/ Wild About You [Andy James/Missing Links]/ River Deep Mountain High [Phil Spector/Ike & Tina Tuner]/ Erotic Neurotic/ Orstralia/ Kissin' Cousins/ (I'm) Stranded/ This Perfect Day.

-Note: May likely have happened on the 16th.
+Note: Could have happened on the 16th.
 The Record Mirror issue from 23-Jul-77 does not lists any gigs at Barbarella's for the 22nd.
-The Saints second gig (after supporting Boomtown Rats @ Retford) of the day?
+Was this The Saints' second gig (after supporting Boomtown Rats @ Retford, 90 miles from Birmingham) of the day?
 An audio recording with date '22-Jul-77' exists.

 23-Jul-77